 Uninstall the malicious free software and clean-up your system

 Most of the times, simply uninstalling the troublesome app will solve all your problems.
-That being said, we recommend you use Control Panel for the removal process.
+That being said, we recommend you use the Control Panel for the removal process.
 After all, how much can you trust the “Uninstall” option on a malicious software?

 To access this uninstallation method, press your Windows start button on the bottom left of the screen, then click on Control Panel (or use the search function if you can’t see it), and under the Programs section, click Uninstall a program.

-This will then take you to a menu, simply click on the malicious app, and then press Uninstall/Remove button.
+This will then take you to a menu, simply click on the malicious app, and then press the Uninstall/Remove button.

 But there is a chance this won’t completely remove the malicious app from your PC!

 It’s possible the app downloaded another program.
-In this case, you need to uninstall that one too, otherwise you are still exposed to further browser attacks.
+In this case, you need to uninstall that one too, otherwise, you are still exposed to further browser attacks.
 Be careful not to uninstall any Windows critical programs.